GoldenStack/overscore/README.md

 > _Note: C-like equivalents address with variables for simplicity; a more
 > accurate representation for e.g. `mov` might be `mem[a] = mem[b]`._

-Invalid opcodes always error.
+A null byte (opcode zero) exits.
+Otherwise, invalid opcodes always error.
 Addressing invalid memory always errors (errors are defined as emulator exits).

 Instruction size (in bytes) is calculated as `1 + 4 * words`.
 Again, this is extensively configurable; a more general equation is